top of page

 Are civil partners treated the same as married couples under this policy?

-Yes, civil partners are treated exactly the same as married couples for the purposes of Marriage Allowance.
+Yes, civil partners are treated exactly the same as married couples for the purposes of the Marriage Allowance.

 What are common reasons for Marriage Allowance applications being denied?